 We intend to distribute at least 90.0% of our investment company taxable income to our stockholders on a quarterly basis by paying monthly distributions.
 We cannot assure you that we will achieve investment results that will allow us to make a specified level of cash distributions or year-to-year increases in cash distributions.
 Furthermore, we expect to retain some or all net realized long-term capital gains by first offsetting them with realized capital losses, and secondly through a deemed distribution to supplement our equity capital and support the growth of our portfolio, although our Board of Directors may determine in certain cases to distribute these gains to our common stockholders.
-In addition, our Credit Facility restricts the amount of distributions we are permitted to make.
-We cannot assure you that we will achieve investment results or maintain a tax status that will allow or require any specified level of cash distributions.
+In addition, our Credit Facility restricts the amount of distributions.
+Further, the terms of our outstanding preferred stock may restrict our ability to pay distributions on our common stock or require any specified level of cash distributions.
+Further, the terms of our outstanding preferred stock may restrict our ability to pay distributions on our common stock or require us to redeem shares of preferred stock if we do not meet the required asset coverage ratio for "senior securities that are stock" and fail to cure such required asset coverage ratio within the applicable cure period.
+See "Risks Related to Our Regulation and Structure-We will be subject to corporate-level tax if we are unable to satisfy Code requirements for RIC qualification."